valryon/valryon.github.io/_posts/2014-01-29-the-killing-coconut-1gam.md

 An evil coconut has decided to eradicate humans from the earth by killing them one by one.

-You have 60 sec to kill as many things as possible!
+It's you!
+And you have 60 sec to kill as many things as possible!

 ## Controls